DinitoThompson/React-Portfolio-Showcase/README.md

-# A Simple React Portfolio Sample, With A Dashboard To Render Different Components

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Portfolio Sample

+A sample portfolio project that developers can use to showcase their skills.

+Still Being Developed...

 ## Available Scripts